deckhouse/deckhouse/modules/040-control-plane-manager/docs/FAQ.md

 You can see [here](https://github.com/deckhouse/deckhouse/blob/main/modules/040-control-plane-manager/docs/internal/ETCD_RECOVERY.md) for learn about etcd disaster recovery procedures from snapshots.

-## How is the Node selected on which the Pod will run?
+## How the node to run the Pod on is selected

-The selection of the node on which the Pod will run is determined by the Kubernetes scheduler component.
+The Kubernetes scheduler component selects the node to run the Pod on.
-The scheduler performs two phases, namely Filtering and Scoring, which are designed to distribute the Pods to the Nodes effectively.
+The selection process involves two phases, namely Filtering and Scoring.
+They are supposed to efficiently distribute the Pods between the nodes.
-While there are additional phases, such as pre-filtering, post-filtering, and so on, they enhance flexibility and optimization and can be reduced to these two phases.
+Although there are some additional phases, such as pre-filtering, post-filtering, and so on, you can safely narrow them down to the global phases mentioned above, as they merely increase flexibility and help to optimize things.

-### General structure of the Kubernetes scheduler
+### The structure of the Kubernetes scheduler

 The Scheduler comprises plugins that function in either or both phases.

 Example of plugins:
 - **ImageLocality** — favors nodes that already have the container images that the Pod runs.
 Phase: **Scoring**.
 - **TaintToleration** — implements [taints and tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).
 Phases: **Filtering, Scoring**.
-- **NodePorts** - checks if the node has free ports for the requested Pod ports.
+- **NodePorts** - checks whether the ports required for the Pod to run are available on the node.
 Phase: **Filtering**.

-You can see the full list of plugins at the [Kubernetes documentation](https://kubernetes.io/docs/reference/scheduling/config/#scheduling-plugins).
+The full list of plugins is available in the [Kubernetes documentation](https://kubernetes.io/docs/reference/scheduling/config/#scheduling-plugins).

 ### Working logic

-The filtering phase (**Filtering**) is executed first.
-At this stage, `filter` plugins select nodes that satisfy filtering conditions such as `taints`, `nodePorts`, `nodeName`, `unschedulable`, among others.
+The selection process starts with the **Filtering** phase.
+During it, `filter` plugins select nodes that satisfy filter conditions such as `taints`, `nodePorts`, `nodeName`, `unschedulable`, etc.
-If the nodes belong to different zones, they are selected alternately to avoid placing all Pods in a single zone.
+If the nodes are in different zones, the scheduler alternates zones when selecting to ensure that all Pods will not end up in the same zone.

-For instance, if there are two zones with nodes as follows:
+Suppose there are two zones with the following nodes:

 ```text
 Zone 1: Node 1, Node 2, Node 3, Node 4
 Zone 2: Node 5, Node 6
 ```

-The nodes will be selected in the following order:
+In this case, the nodes will be selected in the following order:

 ```text
 Node 1, Node 5, Node 2, Node 6, Node 3, Node 4.
 ```

-Additionally, only a portion of prerequisite nodes are selected to optimize the process and avoid checking all selected nodes later.
+Note that Kubernetes limits the number of nodes to calculate their scores during scheduling.
+This optimizes the selection process and prevents unnecessary scoring.
-By default, the percentage of nodes selected is linear.
-For clusters with less than or equal to 50 nodes, 100% of nodes are selected; for clusters with 100 nodes, 50% are selected; and for clusters with 5000 nodes, 10% are selected.
-The minimum value is 5% for clusters with more than 5000 nodes.
-Therefore, even if all conditions are met, a node may not be included in the list of possible nodes when using the default settings.
-This logic can be changed (read more about the parameter `percentage Of Nodes To Score` in the [Kubernetes documentation](https://kubernetes.io/docs/reference/config-api/kube-scheduler-config.v1/)), but Deckhouse does not provide such an opportunity.
+By default, the threshold is linear.
+For clusters with less than or equal to 50 nodes, 100% of nodes are considered for scheduling; for clusters with 100 nodes, a 50%-threshold is used; and for clusters with 5000 nodes, a 10%-threshold is used.
+The minimum threshold value is 5% for clusters with more than 5000 nodes.
+Therefore, even if all the conditions are met, a node may not be included in the list of candidates for scheduling if the default settings are used.
+This logic can be changed (read more about the parameter `percentage Of Nodes To Score` in the [Kubernetes documentation](https://kubernetes.io/docs/reference/config-api/kube-scheduler-config.v1/)), but Deckhouse does not provide such an option.

 The Scoring phase follows once the nodes that meet the conditions are selected.
 Each plugin evaluates the filtered node list and assigns a score to each node based on available resources, Pod capacity, affinity, volume provisioning, and other factors.
-The scores from different plugins are summed up, and the node with the highest score is chosen at the end of this phase.
-If there is more than one node with the same score, it is selected randomly.
+The scores from the different plugins are then summed up and the node with the highest score is selected.
+If several nodes have the same score, the node is selected at random.

-Finally, the selected node is bound to the Pod.
+Finally, the scheduler assigns the Pod to the node with the highest ranking.

 #### Documentation